-The directors have pleasure in submitting their report together with the audited financial statements of the Group and of the Company for the financial year ended 31st December 2013.
+The directors hereby submit their report together with the audited financial statements of the Group and of the Company for the financial year ended 31st December 2014.

 PRINCIPAL ACTIVITIES

 The Company is principally an investment holding company.
 The principal activities of the subsidiaries are as disclosed in Note 9 to the Financial Statements.
 There have been no significant changes in the nature of these principal activities during the financial year.